High Carb Cravings on Low Carb Diet

 - Cravings go down dramatically.
 Did I just live through three weeks without a single piece of fruit, a single serving of rice or other grain, a single cookie or scoop of ice cream?
 Wow!
 I did find a fix, though, in minute portions, more about this later.
 Make no mistake: I am counting down the days that get me closer to a bowl of berries or a juicy apple: Sheesh!

-- There is no way a person in very modest circumstances could be on this diet.
+- There is no way a person in very modest circumstances could be on this low carb diet.
 The danger of falling back on Mc Donald’s cheeseburgers (or their kosher counterparts) and other substandard protein meals would be just too great.
 Likewise, albeit for other no less obvious reasons, vegans and vegetarians need not apply.

 - Last but not least: Now that carbs are mostly out the window, and fiber is greatly reduced, so… how can I ask politely, …. what does one do about … BMs?
 Or absence thereof? and about the headaches that come with them?
 Hang a let-my-people-go-style sticker on my sleeve?
-Sigh… It does get somewhat better as the diet progresses…
+Sigh… It does get somewhat better as the low carb diet progresses…

 - PS: Oh, just one more thing: I see around me lots of good fit healthy people who eat an amazing variety of foods, the whole gamut, mostly healthy and some not so healthy.
 What is their secret?
 Nonono, don’t answer that.
 Rhetoric question….